 Call (406) 306-0501 to reach one of the IICRC-certified technicians at Buffalo Restoration in Virginia City, MT.
-We are ready to respond to your water mitigation needs, 24 hours a day, seven days a week.
+We are ready to respond to your water removal needs, 24 hours a day, seven days a week.

 We'll use state of the art inspection techniques such as thermal imaging cameras and moisture meters to assess the level of moisture in the drywall, carpet, padding, and sub floor.
 Then we'll share our findings with you and explain them so that you understand.
 We'll give recommendations so you can decide what to do next.

 Next we'll start the drying process which may include hardwood flooring drying systems, desiccant or refrigerant dehumidifiers, wall cavity drying equipment, truck-mounted extraction equipment for in-place drying, and turbo drying fans.
 After we've set up our drying equipment, we'll monitor the moisture and make adjustments to maximize the drying.